thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

 ## Certificate message

-When the selected certificate type is ``VC``, the ``certificate_list`` in the ``Certificate`` message MUST contain no more than one ``CertificateEntry`` with the content of the endpoint's Verifiable Credential.
-The content of the Verifiable Credential SHOULD be CBOR encoded.
+When the selected certificate type is ``VC``, the ``certificate_list`` in the ``Certificate`` message MUST contain no more than one ``CertificateEntry`` with the content of the endpoint's Verifiable Credential. _This document propose to mandate CBOR encoding for the Verifiable Credential_.
 After decoding, the endpoint MUST follows the procedure in [VC](https://www.w3.org/TR/vc-data-model-2.0/) to verify the Verifiable Credential.

 ## CertificateVerify message

-As discussed in [Introduction](#introduction), an Holder wraps its own Verifiable Credential into a Verifiable Presentation and signs it before presenting it to a Verifier for authentication purposes.
+As discussed in [](#introduction), an Holder wraps its own Verifiable Credential into a Verifiable Presentation and signs it before presenting it to a Verifier for authentication purposes.
 During the TLS handshake, when the selected certificate type is ``VC``, the subsequent ``CertificateVerify`` message acts also as the Holder signature on the Verifiable Presentation.
 In fact, the signature is computed over the transcript hash that contains also the Verifiable Credential of the sender inside the ``Certificate`` message.

 # TLS handshake Examples